hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/06_data_organization.md

 *This is a generic structure and can be tweaked based on personal preferences.* A brief description of what might be contained within the different sub-directories is provided below:

-This is a generic structure and can be tweaked based on personal preferences.
-A brief description of what might be contained within the different sub-directories is provided below:

 * **`data/`**: This folder is usually reserved for any raw data files that you start with.

 * **`meta/`**: This folder contains any information that describes the samples you are using, which we often refer to as metadata.